Regional Transit Information Study (RTIS)

 Task 2.1 – Literature ReviewCompleted (Memo, June 2025)

-Task 2.2 – Traveler Information Needs ReportDraft completed (March 2025); update planned after engagement
+Task 2.2 – Traveler Information Needs ReportDraft completed (March 2025)

 Task 3.1 – Evaluation RubricCompleted (Memo, June 2025)

-Task 4.1 – Selection of Peer AgenciesMemo provided; additional case studies in progress
+Task 4.1 – Selection of Peer AgenciesMemo completed; case study review conducted

 About the Study

-The Houston-Galveston Area Council (H-GAC), in partnership with local transit providers and the Texas Department of Transportation (TxDOT), is conducting the Regional Transit Information Study (RTIS) to improve how transit information is shared and accessed across the Gulf Coast region.
+The Houston-Galveston Area Council (H-GAC), in partnership with Toole Design, Vesta Rea, Outside Voices, local transit providers, and the Texas Department of Transportation (TxDOT), is conducting the Regional Transit Information Study (RTIS) to enhance how transit information is communicated and accessed throughout the Houston-Galveston region.

 Building on the findings of the Regional Public Transportation Coordination Plan (RPTCP), the RTIS aims to reduce information barriers that limit transit use by helping riders better understand what services are available and how to access them.
 The study will assess current information tools, identify traveler needs, and develop strategies for more coordinated and user-friendly communication among regional transit agencies.